Kennedy Award

 ABOUT DR. KENNEDY

-Leslie W. Kennedy (PhD, University of Toronto) is currently University Professor at Rutgers University.
-He teaches graduate-level courses at the School of Criminal Justice (SCJ) at Rutgers.
+Leslie W. Kennedy (PhD, University of Toronto) retired as University Professor at Rutgers University in the spring of 2023.
+He taught graduate-level courses at the School of Criminal Justice (SCJ) at Rutgers.
 He was the Dean of SCJ from 1998 to 2007.
 Dr. Kennedy’s current research in public security builds upon his previous work in event analysis, assessing the social contexts in which dangers in society are identified and deterred.
 He is the author or co-author of 20 books and over 70 research articles and chapters.
 He has published in major journals in criminology and criminal justice, including Criminology, Justice Quarterly, and Journal of Quantitative Criminology.